pravinkumarpatnaik4-source/pravinkumar-portfolio/README.md

-this directory has all the images used in the final projecct
+addng all projects related images